awwaiid/thelackthereof/Immaterial_Things.md

 by immaterial things?

 Now I wonder
-could she be right?
+does she have a point?
 Should I reconsider
-how I live my life,
+what I been doin'
 Looking at people
-with objectivity,
+with objectivity
 I asked her what's wrong
 with transparency